US Careers Hub: Jun 8, 2026

 • Perform calculations automatically

-• Create charts and visualizations
+• Make charts and graphics

-• Track budgets and expenses
+• Monitor budgets and costs

-• Manage projects and schedules
+• Plan and execute projects and schedules.

 • Generate reports and summaries